adi-sd/udemy-angular-course/README.md

 -   Event binding : ()
 -   Passing and Using Data with Event Bindings : $event
 -   Two Way Data Binding : [(ngModel)]
--   Combining all forms of databinding
+-   Combining all forms of data-binding

 ### Understanding Directives

--   Directives instructions in the DOM for anugular
+-   Directives instructions in the DOM for angular
 -   Components are directives with templates
 -   Built in Directives
     1. \*ngIf - expression